-The previous “How To” steps (Step 1 Scope Out Your Problem; Step 2 — Design a Project; Step 3 — Build a Community; and Step 4 — Manage Your Data) cover stages of your project.
+The previous “How To” steps (Step 1 Scope Your Problem; Step 2 — Design a Project; Step 3 — Build a Community; and Step 4 — Manage Your Data) cover stages of your project.
 Here, we give you additional tips for sustaining and improving your project over time.

 The following tips will help you get started:

 - Adapt to cycles of participation.